haiseskibidi/SpamClicker/README.md

 ## Usage

 1. Launch the program (EXE file or Python script)
-2. The menu is hidden at startup, press **Delete** to show/hide
+2. The program starts in active mode but with the menu hidden
-3. Use the buttons in the interface to enable/disable functions or set up hotkeys
-4. Default hotkeys:
+3. Control the program using hotkeys:
    - **Delete** - show/hide menu
-   - **F1** - enable/disable Spam function
+   - **F1** - enable/disable Spam function (can be rebound)
-   - **F2** - enable/disable LMB function
+   - **F2** - enable/disable LMB function (can be rebound)
+4. To configure the program, press **Delete** to show the menu
+5. Use the "Enable Program" / "Disable Program" button to quickly enable or disable all functions
+6. Change key bindings by clicking the "Change" button next to each function

 ## Important to Know

-- Administrator rights may be required for the keyboard library to work
+- The program requires administrator rights to work with keyboard hooks
-- The auto-clicker works on top of all windows, including fullscreen games
+- The program runs on your desktop, not inside the game - this helps avoid some anti-cheat detections
+- To use with games, launch both the game and the AutoClicker, then switch to the game
 - Functions work even with the menu hidden
-- Configured binds only work during the current session (not saved)
+- When the game is in fullscreen, you'll need to alt-tab to your desktop to see the menu
+- The status in the menu shows whether the program is currently active or disabled

 ## Warning